demarcomf/Cryptocurrencies/README.md

 # Cryptocurrencies

-Please refer to Deliverable 3 and 4 pngs that show functioning code.
+Please refer to Deliverable 3 and 4 pngs that show functioning visualizations.